This profile is part of a series, which you absolutely should read in chronological order.

 - A small lens, which focused the sun’s ray to set fire on nearby bushes within seconds.
 It could also be used to blind a thug, given enough sunlight.

-- A frigi-pellet, used to freeze Superwoman’ vocal cords by throwing it in her open mouth.
+- A frigi-pellet, used to freeze Superwoman’s vocal cords by throwing it in her open mouth.

-- A fine, clingy red power.
+- A fine, clingy red powder.
 It did a great job at sticking to invisible robbers.

 - White knockout powder.
 She puts it in her palm and blows it at her target’s face.